-It all started with an announcement in the school newsletter.
+It all started with an announcement of reproductive rights article in the school newsletter.
 In November 2004, parents at the Shamrock Middle School in DeKalb County, Georgia, were notified of a PTA meeting in January to discuss a new abstinence-only-until-marriage curriculum for eighth graders.

-For Briss, Choosing the Best posed more than just accuracy problems.
+For Briss, I am choosing the Best posed more than just accuracy problems.
 She was also concerned with a lack of privacy.
 The curriculum’s workbook had students answer all sorts of personal questions, including family information, drinking habits, and sexual experiences.
 All of which was collected in a workbook bearing the student’s name and handed back to the teacher.

 Needless to say, when the PTA meeting rolled around in January of this year, the parents in DeKalb County were armed and ready.
 The questions began as soon as the representative from Choosing the Best started his presentation, and they continued throughout the meeting.
 Afterward, a reporter from The Atlanta Journal-Constitution who was covering the story found out that Choosing the Best had never gone through the appropriate channels for approval by the school board, and in March the curriculum was removed from the schools.